Ma-XX-oN/class2natvis/README.md

 ## Detail
-Having to convert a class or a struct to a natvis type representation is a bit of a PITA if you want to include all of the elements and want to be reminded as to what the types are being represented.
+Having to convert a class or a struct to a natvis type representation is a bit of a PITA if you want to include all of the elements, want to be reminded as to what the types are being represented, get rid of all the function declarations/definitions and convert any comments or anything not recognised to comments.

 This uses [AutoHotKey][1] to aid in quickly trying to convert classes/structures into a format which is still fairly readable.